 It crushes me to think that this exaggerated public image I see now was of the same man I loved.
 Whom I started to build my future around.
 Whom, near the end, I chose over responsibilities and reputation.
 After all, I’ve already lost a lot of things in my life.
 Losing a little more wouldn’t make a lot of difference to me anymore.

-I know what I get myself into.
-Did you ever did?
+I know what I got myself into.
+But did you?